 Which of the following, if true, most helps to explain the discrepancy between the two studies?

-A. Offspring of genetically modified and wild salmon had significantly lower survival rates in the river environment than offspring of two wild salmon.
+A. Offspring of genetically modified and wild salmon had significantly lower survival rates in the river environment than the offspring of two wild salmon.

 B. Natural predators tend to avoid genetically modified salmon because of differences in their taste.